Stuart Smith (musician): 2010–present

 In late 2011, Smith teamed up with executive producer Bruce Quarto to produce a new Heaven & Earth album.
 The album entitled "Dig" was completed in January, 2013 and features Smith on guitars, Joe Retta on vocals, Richie Onori on drums, Chuck Wright on bass and Arlan Schierbaum on keyboards with guest appearances by Howard Leese, David Paich (Toto) and Richie Sambora (Bon Jovi).
 The album, produced by Dave Jenkins, was released on 23 April 2013 to rave reviews.
 Smith quit Sweet on 12 August 2012 to concentrate on the new Heaven & Earth album.
 On 13 March 2013, Heaven and Earth released a video for the first single from "Dig", entitled, "No Money, No Love".
 The video was "directed by Glen Wexler, who designed the Dig album cover and was produced by Jeremy Alter and Meiert Avis who produced videos for Evanescence and Paramore".
-In 2014 Chuck Wright was replaced by Bad Company bassist Lynn Sorensen, Arlan Schierbaum was replaced on keyboards by Ty Bailie and Richie Onori was replaced on drums by Jackie James Barnes, son of legendary Australian singer Jimmy Barnes and Heaven & Earth embarked on a European tour which saw the band performing a stellar set at The Montreux Jazz Festival and ending up at the Steel House Festival in Wales.
-On their return to Los Angeles Jackie James Barnes was replaced by drummer Kenny Aronoff and the band set about recording a new album which was released to much critical acclaim in 2017 and was entitled "Hard to Kill".
+In 2014 Chuck Wright was replaced by Bad Company bassist Lynn Sorensen, Arlan Schierbaum was replaced on keyboards by Ty Bailie and Richie Onori was replaced on drums by Jackie James Barnes, son of the Australian singer Jimmy Barnes, and Heaven & Earth embarked on a European tour which saw the band performing a set at The Montreux Jazz Festival and ending up at the Steel House Festival in Wales.
+On their return to Los Angeles, Jackie James Barnes was replaced by drummer Kenny Aronoff and the band set about recording a new album which was released to much critical acclaim in 2017 and was entitled Hard to Kill.